 an extension of the specialisation-specific components for BS and SCS is limited to a maximum 20 EC

 The Board of Examiners will check the master's programme before graduation for unacceptable overlap.
 For example, students are not allowed to follow a very similar course on molecular biology in Leiden, Delft and Amsterdam.

 Please note that students are also allowed to include courses on academic skills (writing, communicating, presenting, ethics, business) as electives.

-Other elective options than those stated above are also often possible, such as courses at a university abroad (for instance while the student is doing a minor internship there).
+Other elective options than those stated above are also often possible, such as courses at a university abroad (for instance while the student is doing a minor research project there).
 These electives do require prior approval by the Board of Examiners.
 For such approval, students should send an email with their masterplan and a course description of the electives to